Sustainable Brands: 5 Simple Steps to Become One

 10 Examples of Sustainable Brands

-Earning the trust of consumers requires a clear commitment to the environment and society.
+Earning consumers’ trust requires a clear commitment to the environment and society.

-To create sustainable brands, you can take inspiration from the top 10 interesting marketing operations carried out by companies specialized in various fields.
+To create sustainable brands, you can take inspiration from the top 10 interesting marketing operations of companies specialized in various fields.

 1- Levi’s recycling and water reduction